MajoGuirola/ProyectMJD3/README.md

 # ProyectMJD3
 Proyect for competition WRO 2024 Future Engineers

-2. Introducción
+2. Introduction

 We are MJD3, we are young people passionate about robotics and what it entails for the future, our goal as a group is to discover new methodologies in order to solve different problems related to this in the WRO Future Engineers competition.

-3. Quienes somos:
+3. Who we are:

 María José Guirola          -    Group Leader, Software and Hardware Developer.